Frederick S. Billig: Pyrodyne, Inc.

 Billig retired as Associate Head and Chief Scientist of the Aeronautics Department at the JHU/APL in 1996 and became President of Pyrodyne, Inc. Pyrodyne was a research company established by Billig, Lance S. Jacobsen, then a student at Virginia Tech, and Linda A. Baumler, Billig's daughter.
+Dr. Ray Fuller was also critical in initial formation from 1999 to 2000.
 Pyrodyne was based in Glenwood, Maryland, Billig's home.
 In 2005, the company had four employees, including an office in Dayton, Ohio.

 Pyrodyne was awarded a contract by Aerojet for engine design work on the Falcon project.
 Falcon was a $124 million Defense Advanced Research Projects Agency (DARPA) project led by Lockheed Martin.
 Sacramento, Calif.-based Aerojet was awarded a $15 million subcontract to the project and passed along much of the engine research work to Pyrodyne.
 Pyrodyne designed the flow line of the engines, the geometrical shape of the engine's air inlet, combustors, fuel nozzles and injectors.
 Pyrodyne also built a model of the engine for testing.

 As a consultant, Billig supported the Air Force HyTech technology program.
 The Air Force Research Laboratory (AFRL) initiated the Hypersonic Technology (HyTech) program in 1995 to maintain an aggressive technology development program in hypersonics after the National Aero-Space Plane's development was terminated.
 In 1996, Pratt & Whitney was awarded a $48-million contract for demonstration of a hydrocarbon-fueled scramjet engine.
 The near term application of this technology is a long range hypersonic cruise missile to defeat time-sensitive targets.
 In the far term, the scramjet technology enables a Mach 8-10 strike/reconnaissance aircraft and affordable, on-demand access to space with aircraft like operations.
 The HyTech scramjet will power the X-51 hypersonic test vehicle.

 In 2006, Billig's business partner, Lance Jacobsen, formed a new company, GoHypersonic, in Dayton, Ohio, to continue the hypersonic research conducted by Pyrodyne.
 GoHypersonic inherited Billig's technical library.